Loss and Preservation

 through donations, partnerships and targeted funding.

-Every insulated power pole, every bridge, every planted tree
+Every isolated power pole, every bridge, every planted tree

-is part of a large map of preservation –
+is part of a larger map of preservation –

 a map that grows, tree by tree.